What does the trip fee cover?

-Our wilderness trips take you to various parks, forests, and natural areas in Manitoba, Northern Ontario and beyond.
+Our Heritage Experiences are offered within the Whiteshell Provincial Park and Riding Mountain National Park.
+Our custom wilderness trips take you to various parks, forests, and natural areas in Manitoba, Northern Ontario and beyond.

 These include: Whiteshell Provincial Park, Nopiming Provincial Park, Sandilands Provincial Forest, Manigotagan Provincial Park, Woodland Caribou Provincial Park, Winnange Provincial Park, Birds Hill Provincial Park, and Riding Mountain National Park.

 Can I request a trip into a Park or areas not mentioned above?